nhansen/SVanalyzer/docs/svrefine.rst

 ===============

 NAME
-    SVrefine.pl - Read regions from a BED file and use MUMmer alignments of an assembly to the reference to refine structural variants in those regions and print them out in VCF format.
+    SVrefine.pl - Read a delta-formatted file with MUMmer alignments of an assembly to the reference to call structural variants (or refine variants in chosen genomic regions) and print them out in VCF format.

 SYNOPSIS
-      SVrefine.pl --delta <path to delta file of alignments> --regions <path to BED-formatted file of regions> --ref_fasta <path to reference multi-FASTA file> --query_fasta <path to query multi-FASTA file> --outvcf <path to output VCF file> --outref <path to bed file of homozygous reference regions> --nocov <path to bed file of regions with no coverage>
+      SVrefine.pl --delta <path to delta file of alignments> --regions <path to BED-formatted file of regions> --ref_fasta <path to reference multi-FASTA file> --query_fasta <path to query multi-FASTA file> --outvcf <path to output VCF file> --svregions <path to output BED file of SV regions> --outref <path to bed file of homozygous reference regions> --nocov <path to bed file of regions with no coverage>

     For complete documentation, run "SVrefine.pl -man"